Fort Sumter: First Battle of Fort Sumter

 On Friday, April 12, 1861, at 4:30 a.m., Confederate batteries opened fire on the fort, firing for 34 straight hours.
 Edmund Ruffin, noted Virginian agronomist and secessionist, claimed that he fired the first shot on Fort Sumter.
 His story has been widely believed, but Lieutenant Henry S. Farley, commanding a battery of two 10-inch siege mortars on James Island, actually fired the first shot at 4:30 a.m.

-No attempt was made to return the fire for more than two hours.
-The fort's supply of ammunition was not suited for the task; also, there were no fuses for their explosive shells, which means that they could not explode.
+No attempt was made to return fire for more than two hours.
+The fort's supply of ammunition was not suited for the task; also, there were no fuses for its explosive shells, which thus could not explode.
 Only solid iron balls could be used against the Confederate batteries.
 At about 7:00 a.m., Captain Abner Doubleday, the fort's second in command, was given the honor of firing the Union's first shot, in defense of the fort.
 He missed, in part because Major Anderson did not use the guns mounted on the highest tier—the barbette tier, where the guns could engage the Confederate batteries better, but where the gunners would be more exposed to Confederate fire.
 The firing continued all day.
 The Union fired slowly to conserve ammunition.
 At night, the fire from the fort stopped, but the Confederates still lobbed an occasional shell into Sumter.
 On Saturday, April 13, the fort was surrendered and evacuated.
 During the attack, the Union colors fell.
 Lt.
 Norman J. Hall risked life and limb to put them back up, burning off his eyebrows permanently.
 A Confederate soldier bled to death having been wounded by a misfiring cannon.
 One Union soldier died and another was mortally wounded during the 47th shot of a 100-shot salute, allowed by the Confederacy.
 Afterward, the salute was shortened to 50 shots.
 Accounts, such as in the famous diary of Mary Chesnut, describe Charleston residents along what is now known as The Battery, sitting on balconies and drinking salutes to the start of the hostilities.